grassroot-software/grassroot_curriculum/foundations/introduction/motivation_and_mindset.md

 It may take you longer than others to grasp concepts, or it may take you less time.
 This doesn't mean you're smarter or dumber than others, it means you've had differing life experiences that may or may not have prepared you for learning this stuff.
 Someone who grew up around an engineer may have some advantages over someone who didn't, but it doesn't mean you can't learn those skills.

-The Odin Project isn't like college or university, it is self paced and allows you to get a really solid grasp of concepts before moving on.
+The Grassroot Project isn't like college or university, it is self paced and allows you to get a really solid grasp of concepts before moving on.
 In school, you're forced to keep up or you will fail.
-The difference here is that coming into The Odin Project, you're not expected to have much knowledge; there are no prerequisites.
+The difference here is that coming into The Grassroot Project, you're not expected to have much knowledge; there are no prerequisites.
 We've had people be successful coming through here who only knew how to check their email with a computer.
 We've also seen success from computer science degree holders.
-Treating The Odin Project like a static timeline is understandable, but is a sign of misplaced expectations.
+Treating The Grassroot Project like a static timeline is understandable, but is a sign of misplaced expectations.
 You simply don't know what you don't know yet, and that's OK!
-There are no due-dates on things in The Odin Project so you can spend the time to do it right and discuss the topics.
+There are no due-dates on things in The Grassroot Project so you can spend the time to do it right and discuss the topics.

 Deadlines cause un-needed stress.
-Since The Odin Project is a free and open platform, you are not beholden to a deadline.
+Since The Grassroot Project is a free and open platform, you are not beholden to a deadline.
 Creating your own deadlines is a good way to rush concepts that should not be rushed.
 This course is very research based, meaning you will have to do research to complete tasks and projects.
 There's no telling if you can find the article or post that helps you in the right way, quickly to meet your deadlines, but we bet you learned a TON along the way that you can use in the future.
 People that do this kind of research and strive to write better solutions tend to become better developers in the future.
 There's no knowing how long it could take you to learn how to query stuff to find your answers.
 There are no solid guidelines on that.
-If you're doing The Odin Project because you need a high paying job _right-now_, you're not going to become a solid developer within the timeframe you have set.
+If you're doing The Grassroot Project because you need a high paying job _right-now_, you're not going to become a solid developer within the timeframe you have set.
 Stress and anxiety absolutely do not help you learn either.
 Relax and just enjoy the ride.

 Long story short: Don't worry, just go learn!